Sir: Military and police

 If not specifically using their rank or title, 'sir' is used in the United States Armed Forces to address a male commissioned officer.
 Lower-ranking and non-commissioned officers, such as corporals or sergeants, are addressed using their ranks, though in some of the branches (to be precise, in the Air Force, Marine Corps and Coast Guard) "sir" can also be used to address a drill instructor although he is an NCO.

 In the British Armed Forces, male commissioned officers and warrant officers are addressed as 'sir' by all ranks junior to them, male warrant officers are addressed as Mr by commissioned officers.

 In the Royal Canadian Mounted Police (RCMP), only commissioned officers are addressed as 'sir'; NCOs and constables are addressed by their rank.
 Male British police officers of the rank of Inspector or above are addressed as 'Sir' (women of inspecting rank are called Ma'am).

 In the Hong Kong Police Force, male superiors are respectfully known by their surname followed by 'sir'.
 For example, Inspector Wong would be addressed or referred to as 'Wong-sir'.
 Male police officers are sometimes known colloquially as "Ah-sir" (阿Sir) to the wider public.

 Service industry

 The term 'Sir' is also used frequently in the customer service industry, by employees to refer to customers, and sometimes vice versa.
 In the United States, it is much more common in certain areas (even when addressing male peers or men considerably younger).
 For example, a 1980 study showed that 80% of service interactions in the South were accompanied by 'Sir' or Ma'am, in comparison to the Northern United States, where 'Sir' was only used 25% of the time.

 'Sir', in conjunction with 'Ma'am' or 'Madam', is also commonly used in the Philippines and South Asia, not only to address customers and vice versa, but also to address people of a higher social rank or age.

-Use in popular media

-In the series Star Trek and The Orville, characters use 'Sir' as a gender-neutral term to address superior ranking officers.